blogosfair/How-scaling-a-Neural-Networks-Width-or-Depth-affect-its-hidden-Representations/_posts/2022-12-01-how-scaling-a-neural-networks-width-or-depth-affect-its-hidden-representations.md

 <span>&nbsp;&nbsp;&nbsp;&#9654;&nbsp;&nbsp;</span>Thao Nguyen et al. (ICLR, 2021) Do Wide and Deep Networks Learn the Same Things?
 Uncovering How Neural Network Representations Vary with Width and Depth <d-cite key="DBLP:conf/iclr/NguyenRK21"></d-cite>.
 <p></p>

-First, representation similarity is analysed between different layers of a single model.
+First, representation similarity is analyzed between different layers of a single model.
 It is found that in overparameterized models, so called <em>block structures</em> arise, which refer to groups of contiguous layers which have very similar hidden representations.
 These block structures emerge, independent of whether a models width or depth is increased.\
 Furthermore, it is shown that key components